mabelng29/Demographic-Based-Mobility-Pattern-Analysis/README.md

+Overview
+This project analyses demographic characteristics and mobility patterns using the 2023–2024 Victorian Integrated Survey of Travel and Activity (VISTA) dataset.
+The analysis investigates how demographic factors are associated with travel mode choice across Victoria, combining data cleaning, exploratory statistical analysis, classification, and clustering to identify patterns in travel behaviour.
+The project aims to provide insights into the relationship between demographic characteristics and mobility choices and demonstrate how data science techniques can be applied to real-world travel survey data.

 #Data Preprocessing
 - Merged 3 datasets: household, person and journey-to-work based on hhid and persid
 - Filtered records to include working individuals only